vikramaH/links/Great_Links.md

 Fabric: The Best AI Tool That Nobody is Talking About
 https://beingpax.medium.com/why-fabric-ai-can-change-the-way-you-use-ai-973e725354da
+--> **fabric** is an open-source framework for augmenting humans using AI.
+It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.  https://github.com/danielmiessler/fabric

 Top 15 Trending GitHub Repositories For AI Developement
 https://blog.stackademic.com/top-15-trending-github-repositories-for-ai-developement-ca05acb9d390